 Hunter syndrome (Mucopolysaccharidosis II, MPS II) is an X-linked recessive disease caused by insufficient levels of the lysosomal enzyme iduronate-2-sulfatase.
 This enzyme cleaves the terminal 2-O-sulfate moieties from the glycosaminoglycans (GAG) dermatan sulfate and heparan sulfate.
 Due to the missing or defective iduronate-2-sulfatase enzyme in patients with Hunter syndrome, GAG progressively accumulate in the lysosomes of a variety of cells, leading to cellular engorgement, organomegaly, tissue destruction, and organ system dysfunction.

-Treatment of Hunter syndrome patients with Elaprase provides exogenous enzyme for uptake into cellular lysosomes.
-Mannose-6-phosphate (M6P) residues on the oligosaccharide chains allow specific binding of the enzyme to the M6P receptors on the cell surface, leading to cellular internalization of the enzyme, targeting to intracellular lysosomes and subsequent catabolism of accumulated GAG.
+ELAPRASE is intended to provide exogenous enzyme for uptake into cellular lysosomes.
+Mannose-6-phosphate (M6P) residues on the oligosaccharide chains allow binding of the enzyme to the M6P receptors on the cell surface, leading to cellular internalization of the enzyme, targeting to intracellular lysosomes and subsequent catabolism of accumulated GAG.

-The pharmacokinetic characteristics of idursulfase were evaluated in several studies in patients with Hunter syndrome.
+The pharmacokinetic characteristics of idursulfase were evaluated in 59 patients with Hunter syndrome.
 The serum concentration of idursulfase was quantified using an antigen-specific ELISA assay.
-The area under the concentration-time curve (AUC) increased in a greater than dose proportional manner as the dose increased from 0.15 mg/kg to 1.5 mg/kg following a single 1-hour infusion of Elaprase.
-The pharmacokinetic parameters at the recommended dose regimen (0.5 mg/kg Elaprase administered weekly as a 3-hour infusion) were determined at Week 1 and Week 27 in 10 patients ages 7.7 to 27 years (Table 1).
+The area under the concentration-time curve (AUC) increased in a greater than dose proportional manner as the dose increased from 0.15 mg/kg to 1.5 mg/kg following a single 1-hour infusion of ELAPRASE.
+The pharmacokinetic parameters at the recommended dose regimen (0.5 mg/kg ELAPRASE administered weekly as a 3-hour infusion) were determined at Week 1 and Week 27 in 10 patients 7.7 to 27 years of age (Table 3).
 There were no apparent differences in PK parameter values between Week 1 and Week 27 regardless of the antibody status in these patients.

 |t1/2 (min)||44 (19)||48 (21)|